Print this role profile

 The CTO works in a strategic and forward planning manner.
 The CTO presents the business with all the technological options, including comprehensive assessments that will meet future business needs.
 The CTO should be unbiased and not an advocate for a particular brand of technology.

-A CTO exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A CTO exhibits a combination of capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the CTO has level 6 and 7 capabilities, i.e. sets strategy and initiates, influences, inspires and mobilises the skills outlined below.

-Leads the definition, implementation, communication of the organisation’s strategic management framework and directs the creation and review of an IT strategy and plans to support the strategic requirements of the business.
+Leads the definition, implementation, and communication of the organisation’s strategic management framework and directs the creation and review of a strategy and plans to support the strategic requirements of the business.